 Although variable from year to year, the distribution of seabeach amaranth encompasses the entire barrier island coast of NC.
 Annual state-wide surveys from 1995 to 2014 recorded an average of 6,726 plants per year.
 Long-term population trends in NC have been similar to those of the overall range-wide population.
 After a record high annual count of 39,933 plants in 1995, annual survey totals from 1996 through 2002 fluctuated between approximately 200 and 14,000 plants.
-Beginning in 2003, the NC population increased substantially over three consecutive years, reaching a record low annual total of 154 plants in 2012.
+Beginning in 2003, the NC population increased substantially over three consecutive years, reaching 25,885 plants in 2005.
+The NC population has since been in rapid decline, reaching a record low annual total of 154 plants in 2012.
 Numbers remained low in 2013 and 2014, with surveys recording just 166 and 526 plants, respectively.
-The largest numbers of plants have been found along the southern NC coast, with concentrations occurring along Topsail Island and Bogue Banks (Figure 4.16).
+The largest numbers of plants have been found along the southern NC coast, with concentrations occurring along Topsail Island and Bogue Banks (Figure 4.15).
 However, smaller numbers of plants occur consistently along much of the NC coast.